tonycai/smart_crypto_portfolio_manager/README.md

 ## Overview

 The Smart Crypto Portfolio Manager is a modular and extensible system that leverages multiple specialized AI agents to automate and optimize cryptocurrency trading.
-Each agent focuses on a specific aspect of trading, and they communicate with each other through a standardized A2A protocol.
+Each agent focuses on a specific aspect of trading, and they communicate with each other through a standardized A2A protocol, implementing [Google's open Agent-to-Agent (A2A) protocol](https://github.com/google/A2A) for seamless interoperability with other agent systems.

 ## System Architecture